Where can I get a copy of the Village's Master Plan?

 No, the Village does not benefit in any way from having the Ultra Music Festival in Virginia Key.
 The Village receives no monetary compensation or other benefit.

-Is there an approved plan detailing how Ultra expects to move an estimated 60,000 people on and off the Rickenbacker Causeway each day?
+Is there an approved plan detailing how Ultra expects to move an large number of people on and off the Rickenbacker Causeway each day?

 Does the fact that this is a mostly no-parking event help improve traffic?

-The fact that there will be no general admission parking does little to allay our fears.
+The fact that there will be no general admission parking does not improve trafffic.

-A major concern is ride-sharing that creates its own issues.
-We cannot anticipate the amount of vehicles Uber and Lyft will bring to the Causeway.
+A major concern is ride-sharing that in itself its own issues.
+We cannot anticipate the number of Uber and Lyft vehicles on the Causeway.
 Pick-ups and drop-offs on Arthur Lamb Road will disrupt traffic as drivers continually drop off and return with more passengers.
-This in turn will force police to stop outgoing traffic more often than necessary.
+This in turn will force police to stop outgoing traffic causing additional traffic delays.

 Will Village residents have a dedicated traffic lane on the Rickenbacker Causeway during Ultra?